rikenshah/rikenshah.github.io/_posts/articles/2016-07-29-nltk-cheatsheet-part-1.md

 ```
 from nltk.corpus import stopwords # for importing stop words
 stop_words = set(stopwords.words('english')) # for assigning english stop words to variable

+# Remove stop_words from word_list, where word_list is a list of all words that you want to check
+filtered_words = [word for word in word_list if word not in stopwords.words('english')]

+# Print filtered words
+print filtered_words
 ```

 Stemming means converting words to their base forms.
 Just for example `driving`, `drives`, `drove`, etc. can be stemmed to `driv`.